18F/unit-testing-node/_pages/components/github-client.md

 [`nock`](https://www.npmjs.com/package/nock).

 The reason we roll our own here is to provide a bit of insight into how to write basic HTTP testing servers using the Node.js standard library.
+However, retrofitting another package into the existing tests would be an excellent exercise.

 ## Launching the `ApiStubServer`